Kernix13/tarp-configurations/README.md

 This is a simple app that computes the tarp sizes you can use for 21 types of Tarp shelters.
 If you are not into Bushcraft, then I'm sure you are thinking...

+Having a lot of issues - user has to enter tarp size in feet then it will return the configs that will cover your sleeping length and that you can sleep in

+Need to try OOP

 > WHAAAAAT?

 This is another project for myself since I practice bushcraft and wilderness survival techniques.